pa2si/tortuga/README.md

-v 1.0.7
+v 1.0.8

 What's new:

-- same settings as Events section
+- className mobile-bg-adjust added to sections to apply for mobile view

 Done: